YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 A particular instance of the Application Container is initialized through an externally managed configuration.
 This configuration includes, among other things, the mappings that drive the Dispatcher, the identification of necessary mojit registries, and other environmental parameters.
-(Note that the Application Configuration specifically excludes deployment parameters; this is because the Application Configuration is part of the packaged, deployable application, and thus, must not be tied to a particular deployment environment.)
+The Application Configuration specifically excludes deployment parameters, however, because it is part of the packaged, deployable application, and thus, must not be tied to a particular deployment environment.